 Head of Sales and Marketing

 Phil started in financial services straight from school, following his dream of becoming a clerk for a large building society.
 Having achieved this goal he went on to become a mortgage adviser and through this, discovered the world of Protection.
-A paucity of imagination has seen Phil become a well known figure in the life insurance sector, with roles in marketing, sales and PR at such leading firms as Direct life and Pensions, Vitality Life and now UnderwriteMe.
+A paucity of imagination has seen Phil become a well-known figure in the life insurance sector, with roles in marketing, sales and PR at such leading firms as Direct life and Pensions, Vitality Life and now UnderwriteMe.

 Away from work he is married with two sons and spends his free time playing, coaching and watching football (in ascending order of proficiency).

-Life Office Relationship Director
+Life Office Relations Director

-Emma has over 18 years' experience in the protection industry, beginning her career in Unum's underwriting team before joining LifeSearch in 2000, where she uses her expertise and influence to help grow and improve the protection market.
-Emma is LifeSearch's life office relationship director and press spokesperson.
-Both roles involve her lobbying for improved customer experiences and increased consumer awareness; she works closely with insurers to develop their propositions, liaises with journalists on protection stories, together with speaking publicly and writing columns herself on issues and opportunities.
+Emma has over 18 years' experience in the Protection industry, beginning her career in Unum's underwriting team before joining LifeSearch in 2000, and uses her expertise and influence to help grow and improve the protection market.
+Emma is LifeSearch's Life Office Relationship Director and Press Spokesperson.
+Both roles involve her lobbying for improved customer experiences and increased consumer awareness; she works closely with insurers to develop their propositions, liaises with journalists on Protection stories, together with speaking publicly and writing columns herself on issues and opportunities.